CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 If you haven’t already taken our espresso machine quiz, we encourage to open a separate tab and take 5-10 mins to complete the quiz.
 This will help you to narrow down exactly which type of espresso machine is best for you and your lifestyle.
 It will also help you to figure out which features you really value in a super-automatic machine.

-Do you have 2 or more coffees a day?
+Do you have two or more coffees a day?
 Do you frequently host dinner parties with friends and family?
 Are you looking for a machine for the office?
 These are questions to think of as you search for the perfect bean-to-cup machine for your needs.
 More features that you might want to consider in an automatic machine are:

 Milk carafes are a great option for people who prefer a low maintenance and clean up process.
 Machines like the Gaggia Accademia feature milk carafes—this is a great feature because milk never passes through the machine and after steaming the milk, it runs and automatic rinse cycle to purge any milk residue.